Best US States to Live and Work as a Casino Dealer

 More Casinos, Lower Pay?
 The Dealer’s Dilemma

 Our findings show that a high number of casino jobs doesn’t always mean better pay—states with more openings often have lower salaries and tips than those with fewer opportunities.
-What has a greater impact is higher lifestyle scores which helped states consistently rank higher overall.
-However, new proposals to eliminate federal taxes on tipped income, casino workers in high-tax states could see a boost in take-home pay, further shifting the landscape for dealers nationwide.
+What has a greater impact is higher lifestyle scores, which helped states consistently rank higher overall.
+However, with new regulations that eliminate federal taxes on tipped income, casino workers in high-tax states could see a boost in take-home pay, further shifting the landscape for dealers nationwide.

 How We Ranked the Best and Worst States for Dealers